THE Boggs Academy

 John Lawrence Phelps, Founder of Boggs Academy

-In the beginning, Boggs Academy served primarily as an elementary school and offered grades first through six to give, “the boys and girls of the community an opportunity to improve themselves mentally and morally and to make of themselves useful and substantial citizens” (Francis, 1967, p.
-59.)
+In its earliest years, Boggs offered grades one through six, with the mission of giving the boys and girls of the community an opportunity to improve themselves mentally and morally and to make themselves useful and substantial citizens.
+Over time, the school transitioned into a full high school, with more and more students boarding on campus.

 Beside Every Great Man!